randallsquared/uhfs/uhf/index.md

 ## Definitions

+This section is informative.

 The terms `value`, `array`, `number`, `object`, `true`, `false`, and `null` are used as in [[RFC7159]](https://tools.ietf.org/html/rfc7159#section-2).

-The term `name` refers to a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/).
+The term `name` refers to a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/) used as a JSON name.
 If the default prefix is set in the uhf context as "u", then all of the following possible JSON names would be written in this document as `example`.

 - `"example"`
 - `":example"`